n-thnptp/google-meet-mic-disabler/README.md

 # google-meet-microphone-disabler
-Disable Google Meet microphone button to prevent the user from accidentally enable microphone, camera, and from raising your hands in meetings!
+A Google extension that disables Google Meet microphone buttons to prevent the user from accidentally enable microphone, camera, and from raising your hands in meetings!